cyc1025/ABC-Former/README.md

 ### Testing
 - Please replace `dir_img` with the path of the dataset you want to test.
+- Our pre-trained models are provided in [here](http://gofile.me/65TdH/uFRlyP7lw).

   ```python
   python test.py --dir_img ./datasets/test/cube/input